timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 They answer questions like:

 * What is the hourly stock price of AMD today?
-* How many users signed up to my website each day in the past week?
+* How many users visited a website page each day in the past week?
 * What was the temperature in yesterday?

 ## Data for Grafana time-series graphs